Student Engagement Soars When Email Becomes Personalized

 The chart indicates the base number of emails for each audience and subject combination.
 The total is over 400 messages.
 This number increases based on subgroup audiences.
 For example, household income (for aid emails), proximity to campus, application started or submitted, and admitted.

-Managing the Volume of Content
+Managing the Volume and Timing of Student Emails

 The task of drafting, reviewing, editing, and approving 400+ emails would daunt any size communication team.
 And that’s only the text.
 Images, layouts, and build-out in an email platform require sizable effort as well.